 Avoid sleeping pills at all costs.
 Don’t take them for the plane or for your first night’s sleep when you land.
 They will only make you feel drowsy when you wake up and won’t help you beat jet lag.

 One unorthodox cure is “earthing” or “grounding” yourself.
 This involves standing barefoot on grass, sand, or soil to connect your energy to the earth.
 If you are feeling spaced out or unfocused, grounding yourself can help you get back to normal.

 While it is difficult to find scientific proof for the effectiveness of grounding, many-a-traveler swear by it.
-Providing you haven’t gone anywhere too cold, this one can be filed under “nothing to lose.”
+Providing you haven’t gone anywhere too cold, file this one under “nothing to lose.”

-Another odd but interesting cure I found came from a 1998 BBC article in which the person claimed the best way to beat jet lag (and insomnia) was by shining a torch on the back of the knees.
+Another odd but interesting cure comes from a 1998 BBC article.
+The claim here is that the best way to beat jet lag (and insomnia) is by shining a torch on the back of the knees.

 The article claimed there are photo sensors for the circadian rhythms in the back of the knee.
 In went on to explain that the backs of the knee contain lots of blood vessels that lie close to the skins surface.
 By exposing those blood vessels to light, it could be possible to send a message through the blood that it is time to wake up.
 The jury is still out on this one.